 Living costs Australia: The cost of living in Brisbane, Australia

-It is a difficult post to write because everybody’s needs are totally different.
+This post is about MY own living costs in Brisbane and it relates to our lifestyle in Brisbane.
+Please remember, everybody’s spending and lifestyle are totally different.
 Some families love having a top TV package with all of the movie channels, and others are happy with freeview.
-Some people love an expensive mobile phone and others prefer a basic phone on pay as you go.
-Some love eating out in restaurants, and others eat at home.
-For this reason, I can’t tell you exactly what your bills are going to be, but hopefully the post below will start you thinking about what your living costs in Australia might be.
+Some people love an expensive mobile phone and others prefer a basic phone on pay-as-you-go.
+Some love eating out in restaurants, and others always eat at home.
+Some families like a posh car, others (like mine!) drive beat up old cars!
+For this reason, I can’t tell you exactly what your cost of living in Australia is going to be, but hopefully this post about our monthly outgoings when living in Brisbane will get you thinking about what your living costs in Australia might be.

 The cost of living in Australia vs the UK: Is Australia more expensive?

 I often hear people talking about how expensive Australia is and how the cost of living in Australia is much higher than the UK.
 I do feel that the cost of living is higher here but our wages are higher so that evens it out for us.

 I also think there are some things you need to bear in mind.
 If you move from a small village in Derbyshire to central London you would find it expensive.
 If you move from that small village to central Sydney you would find it expensive.
 If you move from London to Sydney, the cost of living will be more comparable.
 Sometimes when people talk about how expensive it is in Australia, they are comparing their lives in very different locations.
 Some of Australia’s cities ARE very expensive, I’m not going to lie.
 But it is costly to live in central London too, so keep things in perspective.

 >> Check out episode 10 of the New Life in Australia podcast: Australia is expensive: True or false

 Comparing our family’s cost of living in Brisbane, Australia vs UK cost of living